Key Takeaways

 Don't quit unless you have to.
 Quitting can complicate your case.
 If you can endure the situation, it's often better to let them fire you than to resign.

 Talk to a lawyer.
-Retaliation claims have time limits, and the earlier you get advice, the better positioned you'll be.
-Most employment lawyers offer free consultations.
+Retaliation claims have time limits, and early advice can help preserve the strongest evidence.

 The Employer's Likely Defense

-Employers almost always claim the action wasn't retaliation—it was for legitimate business reasons.
-They'll point to performance issues, attendance problems, or restructuring.
+Employers often claim the action was for legitimate business reasons, not retaliation.
+They may point to performance issues, attendance problems, or restructuring.

 Your job (with help from your attorney) is to show that those reasons are pretextual—that they're not the real reason, or that they wouldn't have resulted in termination if you hadn't filed the claim.

 Evidence that undermines the employer's stated reason is powerful.
 If they say you were fired for attendance, but others with worse attendance weren't fired, that's evidence.
 If they say you were fired for performance, but your performance reviews were good until you filed your claim, that's evidence.
-Employers who manufacture a paper trail after the fact — creating a sudden history of write-ups and warnings — often inadvertently create evidence of retaliation rather than refuting it.
-An experienced attorney will know how to identify fabricated documentation and use it against the employer.
+A sudden history of write-ups and warnings after the claim may support a pretext argument rather than refuting retaliation.

 Frequently Asked Questions